-He also discusses with ADAPT’s Senior Research Strategist, Aparna Sundararajan, what executives can do today to foster a culture of innovation.
+At ADAPT’s CCDC Edge event, he also discusses with ADAPT’s Senior Research Strategist, Aparna Sundararajan, what executives can do today to foster a culture of innovation.

 Today, I just wanted to step back and see what life would look like for us in the next 10 years because last year in 2019, before COVID, we all were thinking that this decade will change the way we live.

 We did not know that a virus will change that, but I just wanted to understand how you see it shaping up and evolving?

 Now look, it’s going to be very different to anything that we’ve expected.
 A lot of that’s been driven by the events of 2020, which in some ways you could argue has been one of the biggest social experiments of all time.